 Both for-profit and nonprofit organizations should develop plans to address civil unrest risks.
 These plans should include ways to mitigate business disruptions, protect property, repair damages, and keep people safe.
 See Chubb’s Best Practices Civil Unrest Planning Checklist for a detailed list of steps to include in your plan.

-It’s also important to review insurance policies to see what coverage is provided and whether additional coverage is needed.
-If you have any questions about your insurance coverage, please contact us.
+It’s also important to review your business insurance policies to see what coverage is provided and whether additional coverage is needed.
+If you have any questions about your insurance coverage, please contact Heffernan Insurance Brokers today.